jhudsl/Informatics_Research_Leadership/docs/06-management_tools.md

 `# This is a header`

-To create bold text you can use astricks around the text.
+To create bold text you can use asterisks around the text.

+`**This is bold text**`

+Which will look like this:

-`*This is bold text*`
+**This is bold text**

-To create italized text you can use two astericks around the text.
+To create italicized text you can use two asterisks around the text.

-`**This is italicied text**`
+`*This is italicized text*`

+Which will look like this:

+*This is italicized text*

-To create both bold and italicized text you can use three astericks around the text.
+To create both bold and italicized text you can use three asterisks around the text.

 `***This is bold and italicized text***`

+Which will look like this:

+***This is bold and italicized text***

 To create a new line you include two spaces after the end of the line.